dev-guy/CommandStudio/README.md

 ## React

-1. TanStack Start was run by Codex.
+1. TanStack Start was initialized by Codex.
 However, manual installation is recommended.
 2. I didn't specify using `class-variance-authority`.
 Models already know about it.
 3. `webapp/studio/eslint.config.js` was configured with `globalIgnores(['dist', 'src/lib/ash_rpc.ts'])` so ESLint skips the generated Ash RPC client file.
 Otherwise, eslint will report many errors.